yaso9/eth-passwords/README.md

 # ETH Passwords

-This is a password manager built on ethereum.
+ETH Passwords is a password manager built on the Ethereum blockchain.
+All sensitive information is encrypted with AES encryption to keep it secure.

+## Why?
+I wanted to learn about Ethereum smart contracts and dapps.
+This project was a good introduction to both.

-## TODO
+## Limitations
-- [x] Encrypt the entries.
-At the moment they are plain text on the blockchain, so anybody can see them.
-- [x] Format the entries.
-- [x] Add buttons to delete entries.
-- [x] Style the no Metamask found message.
-- [x] Add a message that shows if the user is not on Ropsten.
-- [ ] Update this README and the one in the web-app folder.
+While the ETH Passwords app itself is very usable, gas charges for adding data to the blockchain are pretty high.
+This makes using it a bit expensive.
+Reading from the blockchain, however, is free.